 Implementation of the Proposed Action is not likely to have an effect on above-ground resources located within its footprint and viewshed.
 There is one building in the APE described as MUHJ 467, Credit Union.
 It was constructed in 1982 and on 13 May 1997 was determined to be not eligible for the NRHP.
 It is currently scheduled for demolition as part of the Proposed Action.
-However, the effect of the undertaking on the integrity of the historic district as a whole required Section 106 evaluation to determine whether there are adverse effects and subsequently significant impacts.
-DHR concurs with the Air Force's "No Adverse Effect" determination (Appendix A).
-Should unidentified historic properties be discovered during implementation of the project, DHR must be notified.
-There is no potential for significant adverse impact.
+However, the effect of the undertaking on the integrity of the historic district as a whole requires Section 106 evaluation to determine whether there are adverse effects and subsequently significant impacts.